Jebin1999/AlgoTrading-/README.md

 # Stock Price Prediction Using LSTM

 This repository contains a Python script that uses a Long Short-Term Memory (LSTM) neural network to predict stock prices.
-The model is trained on historical stock data fetched from Yahoo Finance using the `yfinance` library.
+The model is trained on historical stock data fetched from alpha vantage API .

 ## Features